andru47/contact-tracing-he/README.md

 point to the correct connection URL for the database.

 ## Phone application
+Before building, modify line `4` from [ConnectionService.swift](phone-app/ios/Runner/background/ConnectionService.swift), line `21` from [ConnectionService.java](phone-app/android/app/src/main/java/com/example/phone_app/background/ConnectionService.java) and lines `6-7` from [connection_service.dart](phone-app/lib/util/connection_service.dart) to point to the right server IP.
 As in the case of the server, the first step is to build the three libraries for the phone's platform.
 After this, you need to link the binaries with CMake for Android or inside Xcode for iOS.

 ### Android
 After building the binaries, you need to:
- - Modify lines `24-26` from [Makefile](he-component/src/client/lattigo/go/Makefile) to point to the right paths
+ - Modify lines `24-26` from [Makefile](he-component/src/client/lattigo/go/Makefile) and line `7` from [go.mod](he-component/src/client/lattigo/go/go.mod) to point to the right paths
  - Run `make android` inside `he-component/src/client/lattigo/go`
  - Change lines `5, 6, 8, 9` from this [CMakeLists.txt](he-component/bridge/android/CMakeLists.txt) file to point to the binaries created for SEAL/SMKHE
  - Run the application